 Electric Vehicle Charging

-Our joint Electric Vehicle (EV) Charging Study, in partnership with Western Gateways STB, provides an evidence base to support future EV charging policy across the region.
+Our joint Electric Vehicle (EV) Charging Study, developed in partnership with Western Gateway STB, provides the evidence base to guide future EV charging policy across the region.

-These charge points would be provided by both the public and private sector, with the public sector expected to deliver 10,600-20,000 charge points across the South West by 2030.
+Meeting this demand will require a combined effort from both the public and private sectors.
+By 2030, the public sector alone is expected to deliver 10,600 – 20,000 charge points across the South West.

 Next steps